Performer Frequently Asked Questions (as of 4/23/2024)

 A: Most of our auditions will be held in front of a panel consisting of the show’s director, music director, producer and choreographer and possibly the company’s artistic director and executive producers.
 Other members of our board who are frequently long-term Light Opera of New Jersey cast and crew members may also be present.
 You may be auditioning for only two or three people or it could be for a dozen or more.
 In general, you may expect to sing at all of our auditions.
 Some auditions may involve reading dialog from a script (sometimes provided as Sides on the audition announcement page, sometimes not).
 Some auditions may have a dance call for roles that require more than a very elemental level of choreography.

 Upon arrival you should sign in with the audition proctor who will give you an approximate audition time and direct you to seating, restrooms, water, and so forth.
-Please return to the proctor at least five to ten minutes before the expected audition time.
+Please return to the proctor at least ten to fifteen minutes before the expected audition time.
 They will lead you into the audition hall and introduce you to the panel.
 You may or may not be asked to say a few words about yourself when you first take the stage.
 You will have a moment to give the accompanist your sheet music and confer with them before collecting yourself and starting to sing.
-Please provide a legal copy of a legible, clearly marked score in the key that you wish the accompanist to play and give them an idea of your preferred tempo.
+Please provide a legal copy of a legible, clearly marked score (i.e. with a fully written-out piano part, not a lead sheet) in the key that you wish the accompanist to play and give them an idea of your preferred tempo.

-For our Music Theater shows, preliminary auditions are generally open to all and may last only about five minutes.
+For our Music Theater shows, preliminary auditions are generally open to all and may last only a few minutes.
 These are followed some days later by longer, more focused auditions in a callback round open by invitation only.
 The preliminary round is first-come, first-heard on the day of the audition.
-Please notify us in advance on your registration if you will not be signing in during the first two hours on the scheduled audition date.
+Please notify us in advance if you will not be signing in before the last hour of the scheduled audition slot.
 Then we will know that we shouldn’t leave early if we finish sooner than expected.
 Callbacks are scheduled for specific times that may overlap with other people’s callback auditions so we can see how specific pairs and groups work together.
-We may need you at callbacks for as little as 15 minutes or as much as a few hours and we will try to schedule you accordingly.
+We may need you at callbacks for as little as 30 minutes or as much as a few hours and we will try to schedule you accordingly.
 We provide accompanists for all Music Theater auditions and do not charge an audition or accompanist’s fee.
 You may bring your own accompanist if you wish.

 For our Opera/Light Opera shows, unless we are already quite familiar with your voice, we will require you to provide an online link to a performance video.
 Specifications for what should be on that video will be listed on the audition page.
 We will invite the most viable candidates to individual live auditions that are 10 to 15 minutes long at scheduled times.
 Some candidates for a role may be invited to attend a callback round after after the initial round.
 We provide an accompanist at all auditions and request a nominal fee in return for their services at the initial round only.
 Anyone who has performed with us in prior shows is exempt from that fee, as is anyone who provides their own accompanist.
 There is no accompanist fee for callbacks.